rahra/onioncat/doc/ONIONCAT_ON_WINDOWS.md

 (OnionCat 4.10.0 runs only with OpenVPN 2.4.x).

 The Windows part of the code was already written in 2008, hence Onioncat on Windows is nothing new.
-There were only minor changes since then.
+There were only minor changes in the Windows code since then.
 This document is to meet recent versions of Windows, Tor, and Onioncat.

 ## Preface